 Can I treat damp myself?

-Even DIY methods of waterproofing such as using tanking slurry in basements or water stop products on external render are really quick and easy to apply – some you just have to paint on.
-But whatever you do, make sure you deal with damp as soon as you spot it because a little moisture can wreak havoc with the fabric of your property.
+Even DIY methods of waterproofing such as using tanking slurry in basements or water stop products on external render are really quick and easy to apply.
+Some you just have to paint on.
+But whatever you do, make sure you deal with damp as soon as you spot it.
+A little moisture can wreak havoc with the fabric of your property.

 Could I deal with mould just by cleaning or painting over the black marks?